-The eighth and final season of Game of Thrones will begin filming in Iceland in February 2018, and we are beyond excited that the show will return to Iceland.
+The eighth and final season of Game of Thrones hits our screens in April 2019, and we are beyond excited to see how things work out.
 Are you a super fan?
 Below is a handy list of some sites that appeared on the show.

 Fans will recognise Þórsmörk from season 7 when Jon and his ‘suicide squad’ trek across the lands beyond the Wall to try and catch a wight.